pocketrice/tonic/README.md

 A modular approach to music... keep the convenience of streaming sans all the bad of Spotify (podcasts, ghost artists, etc) while recentering focus on the quaint joys of self-curating a music library.

-Supports LCD/dot-matrix music panes!
+Supports LCD/dot-matrix music panes (try the official Raspberry Soda build)!
 Marquees everywhere!
 Raycast menubar element!
 Tools for NAS setups!
 All audio format support!
 CD-quality music anywhere, anytime!
 Plus, a dash of freedom to explore and discover new music of your choosing anywhere (not just Top 100s, but VGMs, obscure LPs, etc.)

 ...plus vim keybinds, built-in kid3, VOX-like track quality labels, Spek profiling, effortless file conversion, and ye olde players (vinyls, CDs, cassettes) with medium-accurate playback!